Find AI slop before it reaches production. Fix it before review drags.

 Public scans, published methodology.

 aislop rules come from measured failure modes in real repositories, benchmark papers, and regression tests.
-The research hub tracks what we scanned, what changed, and which detector shipped.
+The research hub shows why each detector exists before your team makes it a gate.

 Rule precision across seven language ecosystems